opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/opensearch.md

 # opensearch

-The `opensearch` source plugin to read indexes from an OpenSearch cluster, a legacy Elasticsearch cluster, an Amazon OpenSearch Service domain, or an Amazon OpenSearch Serverless collection.
+The `opensearch` source plugin is used to read indexes from an OpenSearch cluster, a legacy Elasticsearch cluster, an Amazon OpenSearch Service domain, or an Amazon OpenSearch Serverless collection.

 The plugin supports OpenSearch 2.x and Elasticsearch 7.x.